Many dream of making it to the National Football League. And of that number, only a fraction lives to see it become a reality.

 "All of us were on a watch list, they knew who we were," Dalton said.
 "They trained us physically and emotionally.
 It was tougher than what the regular guys go through.
 We went to four training sessions and the regulars only go to one.

 "We were held to the exact same standards."

 As with the regular referees, the replacement crews spent a week at a training camp.
 Dalton and his crew were sent to the St. Louis camp.
 He spoke highly of head coach Jeff Fischer and talked about the experiences of building relationships with the team and taking part in calisthenics.

 From training camp, it was on to preseason games.
 Dalton and his crew drew a gem out of the box.

 "The first game was in Detroit, which is a big union city," Dalton said.
 "When we walked on the field, the boos were heavy and I wondered, what have I gotten into?
 They said it was the worst it would be and it was."

-Page 2 of 2 - In Dalton's second game, he gained national exposure as part of a crew working a nationally televised preseason game in Atlanta.
+In Dalton's second game, he gained national exposure as part of a crew working a nationally televised preseason game in Atlanta.

 "We got back to the hotel and my cell phone was blowing up," Dalton said.
 "Everybody in Ardmore must have been watching that game."

 The preseason games were also beneficial for the replacement referees as they prepared for the season with the regular referees on the sidelines.